 A: It is not always easy to figure out whether you are aware of "material" nonpublic information.
-But there is one important factor to determine whether nonpublic information you know about a company is material:

-whether the information could be expected to affect the market price of that company's securities or to be considered important by investors who are considering trading that company's securities.
-If the information makes you want to trade, it would probably have the same effect on others.
-Keep in mind that both positive and negative information can be material.
+But there is one important factor to determine whether nonpublic information you know about a company is material: whether the information could be expected to affect the market price of that company's securities or to be considered important by investors who are considering trading that securities. company's If the information makes you want to trade, it would probably have the same effect on others.
+Keep in mind that positive both and negative information can be material.